trntv/apis-list/README.md

 - [Open Food Facts](https://github.com/apis-list/apis-list/blob/main/apis/open-food-facts/open-food-facts.md) - Open Food Facts is a database of food products with ingredients, allergens, nutrition facts and all the tidbits of information we can find on product labels
 - [PandaScore](https://github.com/apis-list/apis-list/blob/main/apis/pandascore/pandascore.md) - Get events and detailed match data in real time from major league tournaments, or fetch data about players, tournaments, leagues, matches, teams and more
 - [Strava](https://github.com/apis-list/apis-list/blob/main/apis/strava/strava.md) - API for accessing and managing data about athletes, activities and segments
-- [SuredBits](https://github.com/apis-list/apis-list/blob/main/apis/suredbits/suredbits.md) - Lightning API for real-time and historical data feeds
+- [SuredBits](https://github.com/apis-list/apis-list/blob/main/apis/suredbits/suredbits.md) - This API allows you to query our NFL, NBA and Crypto Exchange data
 - [The Sports Db](https://github.com/apis-list/apis-list/blob/main/apis/the-sports-db/the-sports-db.md) - With the Sports DB API you can query teams, players in teams, player details, player contract details, and just about any player or team data from a broad range of sports (from soccer/football to handball)
 - [TheSportsDB](https://github.com/apis-list/apis-list/blob/main/apis/thesportsdb/thesportsdb.md) - Various sports events, results, players, teams and high quality artwork
 - [Ufc Data](https://github.com/apis-list/apis-list/blob/main/apis/ufc-data/ufc-data.md) - Ultimate Fighting Championship information for events and fighters